+How was it grown, soil, pot???

 Observations

 Observations on intensity of disease were recorded at 15 days interval starting first observation at initiation of the disease by randomly selecting fifteen plants from each treatment and was graded as per 0 to 9 rating scale and the per cent disease Intensity (PDI) was calculated by using the formula.